Research-Based

 Supplement Quality

-The supplement quality and bioavailability are also important.
-Standardized extracts such as KSM-66®, Sensoril®, and others that standardize for a specific percentage of withanolides (typically 5 to 10%) are likely more bioavailable than products that simply use the whole plant or root in its natural form.
+Supplement quality and bioavailability are equally important.
+Standardized extracts like KSM-66®, Sensoril®, and others that standardize for a specific percentage of withanolides (typically 5 to 10%) offer superior bioavailability compared to products using the whole plant or root in its natural form.

 ashwaganda capsules